algorandfoundation/specs/dev/ledger.md

 ### Application Stateful TEAL Execution Semantics

 - During the execution of an `ApprovalProgram` or `ClearStateProgram`, the application’s `LocalStateSchema` and `GlobalStateSchema` may never be violated.
 The program's execution will fail on the first instruction that would cause the relevant schema to be violated.
-Writing a `Bytes` value to a local or global [TEAL Key/Value Store][TEAL Key/Value Stores] longer than 64 bytes, or writing any value to a key longer than 64 bytes, will likewise cause the program to fail on the offending instruction.
+Writing a `Bytes` value to a local or global [TEAL Key/Value Store][TEAL Key/Value Stores] such that the sum of the lengths of the key and value in bytes exceeds 128, or writing any value to a key longer than 64 bytes, will likewise cause the program to fail on the offending instruction.
 - Global state may only be read for the application ID whose program is executing, or for any application ID mentioned in the `ForeignApps` transaction field.
 An attempt to read global state for another application